Educational Studies (EDS) - Courses

 Student Teaching: Kindergarten through Grade 12 (K-12)

 Student teaching is a culminating professional experience that spans "full days for a full semester following the daily schedule and semester calendar of the cooperating school" (per WI licensing statute 118.19(3)(a)) in selected K-12 schools with qualified, approved cooperating teachers.
 Orientation, seminars, and other professional experiences are also required.
 May be repeated for credit in a subsequent semester for each additional licensure.
 Registration occurs through the Office of Field Experience only.
-Prerequisite: completion of education requirements, including special methods courses; appropriate education faculty recommendation; 2.75 cum GPA and 2.75 GPA in major, concentrations, and professional coursework; passing content competency benchmarks; passing scores in WI Foundations of Reading Test for special education candidates; passing scores in ACTFL oral and written proficiency rating of "Intermediate-High" for modern language certification candidates.
+Prerequisite: completion of education requirements, including special methods courses; appropriate education faculty recommendation; 2.75 cum GPA; pass content competency benchmarks; meet reading competency requirements as appropriate to the program requirements; ACTFL oral and written proficiency rating of "Intermediate-High" for world language certification candidates.
 Consent of department.
 Satisfactory/Unsatisfactory grading.
 Offered Fall, Spring.